algosup/2022-2023-project-2-santa-time-Project-7-group/Documents/Functional_specs.md

 - The usage of Docker as a base technology has been inposed as an obligation by the client.

 - Finding users for the working product is part of the developpement teams duties.
+For this end, the product must move into its production phase before the 25th of November 2022.

 ## Risks and Assumptions

 - The maximum number of users at peak traffic is unknown.

-- Most docker and database hosting services are bloced behind a paywall.
-It is assumed that every service necessary for the completion for the project has either a lax enought free tier or free trial periods large enought for the completion of the project.
+- Most docker and database hosting services are blocked behind a paywall.
+It is assumed that every service necessary for the completion for the project has either a lax enought free tier or a free trial period large enought for the completion of the project.
+    - If such services are not available, it is assumed that ALGOSUP will provide the developpement team with an account to a service that conforms to our needs.

 - It is assumed that Docker is a viable technology for hosting the final website in an efficient and ellastic manner.

 - It is assumed that sending requests en masse to test the final products performance is possible.

+- It is assumed that a functionnal version of the project can be placed into production before the 25th of November 2022.

 ## Requirements